furkankose/todo-app/README.md

 ### Tech Stack

 The project is built with NestJS + VueJS + MongoDB + Docker.
+All parts of the project are running on Google Cloud Run.

 ### Tools